Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 [Index](#Index)
 - - - -
 ## **<ins>Features</ins>**
-The following section, details the existing features on the site followed, followed by a list of features to be added as enhacments or features that were not included due to time constraints.
+The following section, details the existing features on the site, followed by a list of features to be added as enhacments or features that were not included due to time constraints.
 ### <ins>Existing_Features</ins>
-- Standar boot strap nav bar with exapanding nav bar on mobile/
+- Standard boot strap nav bar with exapanding nav bar on mobile
 - Interactine map driven by JS and populated with pre-reviwed destinations loaded from a locations.js file.
-- Addtional information and links to some of Irelands destinations/
+- Addtional information and links to some of Irelands destinations
 - Reduced images and text over images, to make the map the primary feature.

 - Interactive Map;